mtewes/tenbilac/README.md

 ![Demo figure](/demo/paper_figure/paper_figure.png)

-For the more advanced interface (reading config files, saving training output etc), see the demonstration in ``demo/com_interface``.
+For the more advanced interface (reading config files, restarting from previous trainings, etc), see the demonstration in ``demo/com_interface``.